bbaranoff/binding-down-to-gsm/docs/index.rst

 .. tip::
    “I’m registered on ARFCN 871 (2G), PLMN 001–01,
    but I have no other candidate cell broadcasts in my BCCH.
 I must stay here until I find an alternative cell.”
-It will not hop back to LTE “by itself” unless it actually sees a higher‐priority (allowed) cell in the same BCCH’s neighbor‐list or it runs out of reacquisition timers entirely.
+   When I try to handover I announce PLMN 00101 and all eNodeB rejected me.

 4. Putting it all together
 --------------------------